wemogy/libs-cqrs/README.md

 services.AddCQRS();
 ```

-This scans your assembly for all Comamnds, Queries, Command Handlers, Query Handlers, and so on and adds them to the DI containers along with the `ICommands` and `IQueries` executioners.
+This scans the calling assembly for all Commands, Queries, Command Handlers, Query Handlers, and so on and adds them to the DI containers along with the `ICommands` and `IQueries` executioners.

 ## Commands